Constraining $F(R)$ bouncing cosmologies with primordial black holes

 \subsection{From the comoving curvature perturbation to the energy density contrast}

-Assuming spherical symmetry on superhorizon scales, the local region of the universe describing the aforementioned collapsing cosmological perturbations is described by the following asymptotic form of the metric \beq \mathrm{d}s^2 = -\mathrm{d}t^2 + a^2(t)e^{\zeta(r)}\left[\mathrm{d}r^2 + r^2\mathrm{d}\Omega^2\right], \eeq where $a(t)$ is the scale factor and $\zeta(r)$ is the comoving curvature perturbation which is conserved on superhorizon scales.
+Assuming spherical symmetry on superhorizon scales~\footnote{In principle, one could expect non spherical superhorizon perturbations due to the presence of an exotic equation of state with $w<-1$ after the bounce.
+In particular, the authors of~\cite{Yoo:2020lmg}, starting from spheroidal superhorizon perturbations and studying the role of non sphericities on the PBH threshold in the case of PBH formation during an RD era, found that their effect is negligibly small.
+Thus, as a first approximation, we will assume spherical symmetry on superhorizon scales as it is normally assumed in the literature.
+However, in order to fully assess the effect of non sphericities on PBH formation due to the presence of a preceding exotic phase with a negative $w$ before RD era, one should perform high-cost numerical simulations which go beyond the scope of this work.}, the local region of the universe describing the aforementioned collapsing cosmological perturbations is described by the following asymptotic form of the metric \beq \mathrm{d}s^2 = -\mathrm{d}t^2 + a^2(t)e^{\zeta(r)}\left[\mathrm{d}r^2 + r^2\mathrm{d}\Omega^2\right], \eeq where $a(t)$ is the scale factor and $\zeta(r)$ is the comoving curvature perturbation which is conserved on superhorizon scales.
 In this regime one can perform a gradient expansion approximation, where all the hydrodynamic and metric quantities are nearly homogeneous, and their perturbations are small deviations away from their background values~\cite{Shibata_1999,Salopek:1990jq,Wands:2000dp,Lyth:2004gb}.
 In this approximation, the energy density perturbation profile is related to the comoving curvature perturbation through the following expression~\cite{Harada:2015yda,Yoo:2018kvb,Musco:2018rwt}: